oisouza/PrancingPonySharp/PrancingPonySharp.QueueExtensions/README.md

 ```
 * ### Dequeue

-Removes and returns the quantity of objects at the beginning of the Queue<T>.
+Dequeues a given amount of values at the beginning of the Queue<T> and returns them as a enumerable.

 `static IEnumerable<T> Dequeue<T>(this Queue<T> queue, int quantity)`